jxa669/final-project/inst/README.md

 ### sound-play:

-* To install sound-play use
+* To install sound-play for melodic ros use:

-        sudo apt-get install ros-melodic-sound-play #for melodic ros
+        sudo apt-get install ros-melodic-sound-play

-* To run the directions
+* To run the directions:

-        #TODO add launch file
+        roslaunch inst launch.launch